 Child Anxiety Disorders – Types

-Phobias: Irrational fears of an object or a situation that are caused involuntarily without the presence of any discernible reason are called phobias.
-Phobias cause a large amount of distress in the child in a manner such that it interferes with the normal daily life of the child.
+Irrational fears of an object or a situation that are caused involuntarily without the presence of any discernible reason are called phobias.
+Phobias cause a large amount of distress in the child – in a way that it interferes with the normal daily life of the child.
 Common phobias experienced by children include fear of heights, dogs, injections, swimming, etc.

-Social Anxiety: Children affected by this disorder develop excessive fears of social situations and are overtly embarrassed or conscious in front of people/strangers.
+Children affected by this disorder develop excessive fears of social situations.
+They may be overtly embarrassed or conscious in front of people/strangers.
 They live in excessive fear about others’ criticism and feel easily humiliated.
 Their fears are so pronounced that they may altogether avoid situations such as social gatherings, parties, performing in public, and speaking to strangers/adults.
 Sometimes they may shun even going to school.

 Child Anxiety – Help Treatment